Forward-Nexus/fwdai-pro/README.md

 # FWD PRO sets up everything automatically
 ```

 That's it!
+You now have:
-You now have a team of AI experts ready to help.
+- ✅ A team of AI experts ready to help
+- ✅ Document processing tools (PDF, Word, Excel)
+- ✅ Organized workspace and collaboration system
+- ✅ Everything you need to start building

 ### 🔄 Keeping FWD PRO Updated